anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 available to perform the deployments of the OpenStack services.
 A subset of these tools is described below.

-- OpenStack TripleO :cite:p:`tripl`, "OpenStack on OpenStack"
+- OpenStack TripleO :cite:p:`tripl_ra1`, "OpenStack on OpenStack"

   TripleO is an official OpenStack project which allows to deploy and manage a production cloud onto bare metal hardware using a subset